hchautran/PiToMe/README.md

 In our paper we evaluate our method on 2 dataset - Flickr30k and MS-COCO.

 **step 1**: Configure the data storage path to your wanted path in the `default.yml` file.
 This file is located in the the folder where lavis is installed. you can find it quickly by using this command:
 ```
 print(f"{'/'.join(lavis.__file__.split('/')[:-1])}/configs")

 ```

-Update the `cache_root`  to the path that you wanted.
+Update the `cache_root`  entry to the path that you wanted.

 **step 2**: Download the data
-you can download Flickr30k and MSCOCO:
+You can download Flickr30k and MSCOCO by using avaiable scripts:
 ```
 python itr/download_coco.py
 python itr/download_flickr.py